 Islamic High School

 All Islamic courses are taught by B.C.
-Certified teachers and qualified Aalims and Aalimas.
+Certified teachers and qualified Aalims and Aalimas (certified Islamic scholars).
 Students will be working towards getting their BC High School Diploma (Dogwood), as all courses are accredited and worth 4 credits each.
 This program gives students an opportunity to further explore and learn about their religion while simultaneously receiving an exceptional secular high school education.

-Arabic is the 4th most widely spoken language in the world.
+Arabic is the 4th most widely spoken language in the world and the language of the Qur’an.
 Our Arabic program focuses on learning both spoken and written Modern Standard Arabic, using audio and visual cues that helps students speak Arabic.
 Students will also focus on vocabulary from the Qur’an, grammar, and proper Arabic comprehension.
-There are 5 levels of Arabic; grade 8, grade 9, grade 10, grade 11, and grade 12.
+There are 5 levels of Arabic: grade 8, grade 9, grade 10, grade 11, and grade 12.